amallo/carpe/README.md

 Carpe is the experiment born from this question — a way to explore peer-to-peer, off-grid communication, while staying practical and portable.

 ---

-## 🌍 What is this?

-Carpe is a playground for ideas and a vision for the future:

-- Eliminate dependencies on the cloud or central authorities
-- Connect people directly using peer-to-peer communication
-- Rely on open hardware, not locked-in systems
-- A tool everyone can build, adapt, and experiment with

----